lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

    without any separate token on the server where the service is to be hosted.
 By default, it is disabled.
--  Model Storage To Mount: This is model folder to mount, which contains model definition file inside the directory
+-  Model Storage To Mount: This is model folder to mount, which contains model definition file inside the directory.
 -  Model Destination For Model Folder: This option allows aliasing path of model storage path to session corresponding to routing, which represents the service. default value is ``/models``.
--  Model Definition File Path: You can also set model definition file as you uploaded in model storage path. default value is ``model-definition.yaml``.
+-  Model Definition File Path: You can also set model definition file as you uploaded in model storage path.
+The default value is ``model-definition.yaml``.
 -  Additional Mounts: Likewise session, service provides additional mounts.
    Notice that only you can mount general/data usage mode folder, not additional model folder.